martinisoft/funnies-cookbook/README.md

 Include the funnies recipe in your node run list

-Then setup an encrypted data bag with the 'env' item.
-The database is setup via the DATABASE_URL key in your 'env' data bag.
-For example:
+Then setup an encrypted data bag called 'funnies' with the 'env' item.
+The database is setup via the DATABASE\_URL key in your 'env' data bag.
+For
+example:

 ```
 postgres://funnies@localhost/production_db?pool=5
 ```

-Will setup the funnies user with localhost and point to production_db with a pool of 5 connections.
+Will setup the funnies user with localhost and point to production\_db with a pool of 5 connections.

 ### Getting Started